NREL/HOPP/README.md

        pip install ".[examples]"
        ```

-    - If you also want development dependencies for running tests and building docs:
+    - If you also want development dependencies for running tests and building docs.
+Note the `-e` flag which installs HOPP in-place so you can edit the HOPP package files:

        ```bash
        pip install -e ".[develop]"